LilyCole/ruby-roman-numerals-challenge/README.md

 Starter code is available in the [`lib`](lib) directory.
 A pull request is not required, but it is necessary if you want a code review.

-## Instructions

-Please run the Rubocop linter (`rubocop lib`) frequently, since the linter will make it easy to spot many common sources of errors.
-Once `rubocop` confirms that your syntax is right, you can use `rspec` to run the included tests, which will tell you whether or not your code meets the requirements.

 ### Step One